Ikayherce/debbies-blog/README.md

 ## Features Left to Implement
 With more time, these would have been, among others, some  good additions to the project.
-- Password change for users
+- Password change for users on front end
 - Possibility for users to reply to a comment thread (not just posting new comment but as a reply to a specific comment)
 - Possibility to assign multiple categories to one post (i.e. cake can be dessert and snack)
 - Dropdown category menu in navbar implemented in all pages (right now it's not, even though categories are